June 23, 2017

 Once you find a routine that works for your skin, stick to it!
 Noticeable changes can and will take months but you have to remain persistent.
 The steps I take in order are as follows:

-- After washing in the morning, pat down your face with a good vitamin C serum.
+• Vitamin C – After washing in the morning, pat down your face with a good vitamin C serum.
 It will help slough away dead cells from the skin’s surface leaving it brighter and smoother.
 It’s got added benefits of protection against sun and air pollutants as well.
 I use SkinCeuticals C E Ferulic which has gained a serious reputation for being a staple product among skincare lovers.
 For a more budget-friendly comparable, check out Timeless Skin Care Vitamin C + E Ferulic Acid Serum.
 A few drops is all you need so these bottles last a very long time.

-- Always top off your products (morning and night) with a good moisturizing face lotion.
-My dermatologist recommended CeraVe Daily Moisturizer PM because it’s ultra-lightweight, oil and fragrance-free, and non-comedogenic.
+• Moisturize – Top off your products (morning and night) with a good moisturizing face lotion on your face and neck.
+My dermatologist recommended CeraVe Daily Moisturizer PM because it’s lightweight, oil and fragrance-free, and non-comedogenic.
 I LOVE it and haven’t used anything else in years.

 Weekly Care

-- Exfoliate gently one night a week.
+• Exfoliate gently one night a week.
 My favorite exfoliation method is a resurfacing peel.
 I tried a lot of these and finally splurged on the best of the best according to the entire internet, and now I’m a huge fan as well: Drunk Elephant T.L.C.
 Sukari Babyfacial.

-- If you’re prone to blackheads, use a clay mask once every week or two to deep clean pores.
+• If you’re prone to blackheads, use a clay mask once every week or two to deep clean pores.
 This is very drying though, so unless your skin is oily, you can just spot-treat areas (like the T-zone).
 Kiehl’s Rare Earth Deep Pore Cleansing Mask is the bomb.
 It’s important not to sit with a mask on for hours – follow the directions for optimal results.
 Masks should be done after cleansing and toning before any products are applied.

-- You can add in other masks based on your skincare needs.
+• You can add in other masks based on your skincare needs.
 I love any of the masks by Kiehl’s that target different problems, but a fan favorite (and mine too) is the Calendula & Aloe Soothing Hydration Mask when my face feels dry and irritated.
 Clay masks and exfoliating will dry out your skin, as will harsh winter months if you live in a dryer climate.
 In the summer, the sun can leave skin red and irritated.
 This mask is great year-round for addressing both and keeping your skin revilatized and refreshed.

-- Facials help clean out and open pores so other topical products can penetrate deeper into the skin and do their job.
+• Facials help clean out and open pores so other topical products can penetrate deeper into the skin and do their job.
 I love to sit on my couch once a week with the Vanity Planet Facial Steamer before using a pore extractor to clean out blemishes and blackheads.
 I always pull out my KEDSUM LED Magnifying Mirror and do this right from my couch before I put on a mask.
 This a great travel mirror as well.

 Going the Distance

 There is one thing you need to realize when it comes to aging… it happens to everyone.
-You can use every single anti-aging cream on the planet and have impeccable DNA, and you will still show signs of aging.
+You can use every single anti-aging product on the planet and have impeccable DNA, and you will still show signs of aging.
 Without BOTOX, dermal fillers, lasers, and other treatments, even JLo would not look like JLo.
 Also, a reminder that photos and videos are extremely deceiving, so don’t obsess over the one billion Instagram models who appear to have flawless faces because you’re not seeing reality.
 If you truly want anti-aging miracles like JLo and can afford them, you’ll have to step into that world, eventually.

 I know this topic is still a bit taboo, but there are two ways you can look at it:

-- I could write forever about this topic separately, but in summary: It flat out sucks we live in a society that makes us feel like we have to “fix” ourselves.
+1. I could write forever about this topic separately, but in summary: It flat out sucks we live in a society that makes us feel like we have to “fix” ourselves.
 The need to feel young, beautiful, and desirable can be exhausting and the overall attitude towards aging needs to be inverted.
 We are so much more than our appearance.
 Contributing to an industry that promotes this idea of physical perfection only fuels the fire.
 Outer beauty is overvalued.

-- On the other hand… as with all animals, competition is in our DNA accompanied by an internal tendency to favor the fittest.
+2. On the other hand… as with all animals, competition is in our DNA accompanied by an internal tendency to favor the fittest.
 We are far from the only species that measures and rewards physical attractiveness.
 For as long as we have records of human civilization we have proof of people inventing new ways to stand out and impress – jewelry, tattoos, tribal rings, corsets, makeup, hair dye, etc. Technology has just changed the way in which these things have manifested.
 Braces were invented and then came teeth whitening gels and people sacrificed a lot of pain and money for both – just to have nice-looking teeth.
 Makeup tattooing, microblading, and eyelash extensions all grew very popular too.
 Newer medical advancements like BOTOX and lasers are no different.
-The purpose of ALL these things is to improve or at least keep up our appearance.
+The purpose of all these things is to improve or at least keep up our appearance.
 Some people reach an age where they don’t care to “keep up with the Kardashians” anymore, but until then, these options are part of the beauty industry like everything else.
 Beauty is personal, so it’s okay to care and it’s okay not to.

 Regardless of how far you’re willing to go when it comes to skincare, the most important factor for getting good results is establishing a routine that works and being loyal to it.
 If you’re experimenting with options, give it a few weeks before changing it up.
 You can obviously alter your routine depending on what works for your skin type, but give your skin adequate time to adjust first.
 Hope you find this helpful!